-Despite food intake being one of the most important factors affecting our health, if not the most important, physicians are notorious for eating poorly.
+Our diets may be the most important factor affecting our health but we physicians are notorious for eating poorly.
 We don’t intentionally make poor food choices, but we fail to intentionally make good food choices.
-Most of the time, poor eating habits are tied directly to our education and work.
+Most of the time, poor eating habits are tied directly to our training and work.

 When we are an hour behind schedule (yes, we are well aware that we run late and we don’t do it just to ruin your day) and an emergency patient walks in, we just accept “there goes a decent lunch”, if we get to eat lunch at all.

-I’ve learned from my patients that physicians are not unique in this way.
-In the midst of busy lives with work, school, kids’ activities, church, clubs and just maintaining life, food often gets low priority on our schedules.
+I’ve learned from my patients that physicians are not unique this way.
+In the midst of busy lives with work, school, kids’ activities, church, clubs and just maintaining life, food often gets low priority on our schedules

 - Make a plan

 - Shop once for the week and (when you can) prep ahead

 - Use your day(s) off to cook things that might take a bit more time and freeze some for other days

 - Keep a few “instant” healthy meals in your pantry